evervault/evervault-ruby/README.md

 ### Evervault.enable_outbound_relay

-`Evervault.enable_outbound_relay` specifies which domains should be proxied through outbound relay.
+`Evervault.enable_outbound_relay` configures your application to proxy requests using Outbound Relay based on the configuration created in the Evervault UI.
 See [Outbound Relay](https://docs.evervault.com/concepts/outbound-relay/overview) to learn more.

 ```ruby
 Evervault.enable_outbound_relay([decryption_domains = Array])